Eagles Make Two Practice Squad Moves

-The Philadelphia Eagles announced they signed CB Eli Ricks to their practice squad and released OL Hollin Pierce in a corresponding move.
+The Philadelphia Eagles announced they signed WR Javon Baker to their practice squad and released OLB Antwaun Powell-Ryland in a corresponding move.

 Philadelphia’s practice squad now includes: